PhonMailer/Genvo-Phishing-Site-Generator/README.md

 Genvo's Phishing Site Generator has over 40+ websites!

-- Host your site for free (via Cloudflared, NGROK or Localtunnel)
+- Host for FREE (Hosted on localhost and exposed via a Cloudflared, NGROK or Localtunnel)

 - HTTPS / HTTP supported